The Great Central Road

 - If you're not a Member, or you'd like to batch download the entire Treks database you can obtain this by buying a product called EOTreks Route Files from our online shop.

-Driving the Great Central Road section of the Outback Way traversing the middle of the Shire is a great eco-tourism experience passing through the Rawlinson Range, Walter James Ranges, and Gill Pinnacle.
+, Walter James Ranges, and Gill Pinnacle.
 Other sites along the way are Beadell's Tree and Giles Meteorological Station.
-Tjulyuru Cultural & Civic Centre displays some of the finest Aboriginal art in Australia.
+Tjulyuru Cultural & Civic Centre displays some of the finest Aboriginal art in Australia

 The Warburton Mission ran from 1933 to 1973, run by William Wade and his wife.
 In 1961 the Dormitories closed, but the school continued to run.
 In 1968, due to the large population